omnifiedtechnologies/lyzer/README.md

 ![Lyzer Screenshot](/lyzer.png)

-Lyzer is a simple metrics tool to monitor NodJS processes.
+Lyzer is a simple metrics tool to monitor NodeJS processes.
 It will create HTML5 charts that will update live with usage.

+Lyzer monitors Heap memory usage and CPU usage.
+The purpose of this is to watch for garbage collection patterns.

 ## Setup